Coarsening Bias from Variable Discretization in Causal Functionals: Smoothed debiased coarsened estimands

 Throughout the previous sections we assumed that, for fixed $h$, the estimation error of the plug-in estimator is $O_p(n^{-1/2})$ in $L_2(P_C)$.
 Such behavior typically requires sufficiently fast convergence of all nuisance estimators.
 When flexible machine learning methods are used to estimate $\mu$, $\pi$, and $g_k$, plug-in estimators can exhibit non-negligible first-order estimation bias.

-A standard von Mises expansion shows that for a smooth target parameter $\psi(Q)$, $\psi(\widehat Q) - \psi(Q) = - P\{\phi(\widehat Q)\} + R_2(\widehat Q,Q)$, where $\phi(Q)$ is the canonical gradient, efficient influence function (EIF), and $R_2$ is a second-order remainder \citep{van2000asymptotic}.
-The leading term $-P\{\phi(\widehat Q)\}$ represents first-order bias and depends directly on the quality of nuisance estimation.
+A von Mises expansion shows that for a smooth target parameter $\psi(Q)$, $\psi(\widehat Q) - \psi(Q) = - P\{\phi(\widehat Q)\} + R_2(\widehat Q,Q)$, where $\phi(Q)$ is the canonical gradient, efficient influence function (EIF), and $R_2$ is a second-order remainder \citep{van2000asymptotic}.
+The leading term $-P\{\phi(\widehat Q)\}$ represents first-order estimation bias and depends directly on the quality of nuisance estimation.
 Achieving asymptotic linearity therefore requires sufficiently fast nuisance convergence.

 Influence-function–based estimators, such as one-step and targeted minimum loss estimators, remove the first-order bias term and attain asymptotic linearity under weaker conditions.
-However, to construct such estimators, the target parameter must be pathwise differentiable in the nonparametric model.
+However, to construct such estimators, the target parameter must be pathwise differentiable under the statistical model.
 The debiased coarsened functional $\widetilde\theta_h(Q)(c)$ fails this requirement when $M$ is continuous, because it involves point evaluation of $\mu(m,a,c)$ at $m_k(a_0,c)$.
-Point evaluation is not a continuous linear functional on $L_2(P)$ unless $M$ is discrete, and therefore $\widetilde\psi_h$ and $\widetilde\gamma_h$ are not pathwise differentiable in the nonparametric model.
+Point evaluation is not a continuous linear functional on $L_2(P)$ unless $M$ is discrete, and therefore $\widetilde\psi_h$ and $\widetilde\gamma_h$ are not pathwise differentiable under the statistical model.